 Why choose this course?

 The operations research major encompasses the study of quantitative techniques relevant to decision-making in its broadest sense.
-You will employ a problem-solving approach, using advanced analytical methods such as operations research, financial mathematics, stochastic and mathematical modeling, and mathematical optimization.
+You will employ a problem-solving approach, using advanced analytical methods such as operations research, financial mathematics, stochastic and mathematical modelling, and mathematical optimization.
 You will also use a variety of software and improve your information technology skills.
 Because of its emphasis on human-technology interaction and its focus on practical applications, operations research overlaps with other disciplines, notably industrial engineering and operations management, economics and finance, so it is a multidisciplinary field.

 The coursework also introduces you to different industries and processes that greatly contribute to the economy and environment of nations around the world.
-These include manufacturing and production, management, health care, finance and economics, goods and services, infrastructure, transportation and logistics, mining and defense.
+These include manufacturing and production, management, health care, finance and economics, goods and services, infrastructure, transportation and logistics, mining and defence.
 This study area provides a foundation for a variety of careers and further study.

 Operations research graduates typically have a wide range of choices for employment.
 The job markets for actuaries, finance and operations research analysts have been quite strong in recent years and are expected to remain so in the near future.
 In addition, students with excellent grades who desire more education in these areas will find a large number of opportunities for postgraduate study.
 The decision science major prepares you for careers or for further postgraduate study in such technical fields as operations research, management science, information technology, industrial engineering, strategic planning, systems analysis, financial analysis, and actuarial science.